top of page

 Third-Party Payors

-For example, in federal sector EEOC cases, payments are usually paid by third-party entities in the federal such as the Defense Finance Accounting system (DFAS):
+For example, in federal sector EEOC cases, payments are usually made by third-party entities in the federal government, such as the Defense Finance Accounting System (DFAS).

 The Agency agrees to pay $150,000 to Complainant.The Agency agrees to use reasonableefforts to ensure the necessary paperwork is submitted to DFAS for paymentin a timely manner; however, the Parties understand that DFAS is a separateagency and is not a party to this agreement and the Agency cannot dictatewhen said payment will be made.